padraic/php-scoper/README.md

 ## Building A Scoped PHAR

-This is a brief run through of the steps encoded in PHP-Scoper's own [Makefile](Makefile) and elsewhere to build a PHAR from scoped code.
+This is a brief run through of the basic steps encoded in PHP-Scoper's own [Makefile](Makefile) and elsewhere to build a PHAR from scoped code.

-###Step 1: Configure building the PHAR from `./build`
+### Step 1: Configure build location and prep vendors

 If, for example, you are using [Box](box) to build your PHAR, you should set the `base-path` configuration option in your `box.json` file